lasid-uece/bigdata-SO-lasid/utils/SparkXML2CSV.md

 ### Join all CSV files in one

-Finally, join all csv parts in one big file (from xaa.csv to caz.csv) :
+Finally, join all csv parts in one big file (from xaa.csv to caz.csv).
+Take a long time, so, nohup is usefull.

 ```
-$ cat xa?.csv > Posts.csv
+$ nohup cat xa?.csv > Posts.csv &
 ```

 The convertion of xml to csv file is done.